-Let us go over them in more detail below.
+Let us understand them in more detail below.

 When a food grain crop, such as wheat or paddy, reaches maturity, it is harvested from the field.
 The harvested crop is then sun-dried.
 We receive bundles of dried crop plant stems or stalks with grains attached at the top.
 A thin layer of chaff covers the grains attached to the stems or stalks.
 Each stalk is densely packed with chaff-covered grains.
 Grains are separated from stems and stalks, as well as chaff.

 The process of threshing separates the grains from the stems or stalks.
 Threshing is beating wheat or paddy stems to separate grains from the stems and the chaff that covers the grains.